RichardFreedman/music_style_guide/audio_video_guide.md

 ### Metadata

 It is good practice to keep your own notes (a spreadsheet is good) about your music clips--the number and status of them will quickly become overwhelming otherwise.
 Naming your clips consistently will make things much easier when it comes time to assemble them as examples for an essay or include them in a podcast or Camtasia video.
-See the Style Guide for some good suggestions on how to name your examples.
+For example:  **FREEDMAN_229_EX3.mp3**.
+See the [Music Style Guide](https://github.com/RichardFreedman/music_style_guide/blob/main/sections/7_audio_example.md) for some good suggestions on how to name your examples.

 You can also edit metadata for each clip with Fission.
 [Learn more in the manual.](https://rogueamoeba.com/support/manuals/fission/?page=basics)